seek-oss/skuba/docs/deep-dives/github.md

 You won't need to declare the environment variables in the compose file since `propagate-environment: true` will ensure the variables defined are propagated to the docker environment.

-For example, with the [Docker Buildkite plugin], we will need to add the `propagate-environment: true`:
+For example, with the [Docker Compose Buildkite plugin], we will need to add the `propagate-environment: true`:
 ```yaml
 steps:
   - commands: